 Overall, our team:

 Autumn Leaves of Cityview provides research-based memory care in Fort Worth, just a few miles from the Harris Methodist Southwest Hospital and the Hulen Mall.
-To optimize the residents' safety and well-being, the facility is equipped with dementia-friendly features, including wide hallways, natural light and a gated courtyard.
-Autumn Leaves also provides residents with biography-based life engagement programming.
-Staff members use resident's preferences and history to personalize their daily schedule, filling their days with cognition and mood-boosting experiences, such as games, musical activities and gardening.
+To optimize the residents' safety and well-being, the facility is equipped with dementia-friendly features including wide hallways, natural light and a gated courtyard.
+Autumn Leaves also provides residents with biography-based life engagement programs.
+Team members use resident's preferences and history to personalize their schedules and routines, filling their days with cognition and mood-boosting experiences such as games, musical activities and gardening.
 Meals, which are served in the communal dining room, are also tailored to the residents' dietary preferences and needs.